 That kind of "noise in the marketplace," Lanzano said, is one reason for TVB's public-relations campaign.

-In one 15-second TVB spot airing mostly in Washington area markets, a narrator says 95 of the top regularly scheduled 100 shows watched by voters ages 35 and up are on broadcast.
+In one 15-second TVB spot airing mostly in Washington markets, a narrator says 95 of the top regularly-scheduled 100 shows, watched by voters ages 35 and up, are on broadcast.
 "Don't let your message get lost in the dark," the narrator says.
 "Your voters are here."

 A second short ad asserts that Americans "love" talking politics.
 "Where do we get the majority of our political intel?" a narrator asks.
 "Local broadcast TV.
 It's the ultimate conversation starter."

-That spot is likely to be on TV not just in the capital city area, but in New Hampshire, Iowa and other politically active markets, Lanzano said.
+That spot is likely to be on TV — not just in Washington, but in New Hampshire, Iowa and other politically active markets, Lanzano said.

 Stations donate the time to TVB, and they've been "extremely receptive" to running the ads free of charge.
 That makes sense, since it's the local stations that would reap the financial reward of more political advertising.